charmplusplus/charm/doc/charm++/manual.rst

 -  A migration constructor — a constructor that takes ``CkMigrateMessage *``.
    This is used to create the new object on the receive side, immediately before calling the new object's pup routine.
+Users should not free the CkMigrateMessage.

 -  A working, virtual ``pup`` method.
 You can omit this if your class has no data that needs to be packed.